Man Charged With Attacking, Carjacking Lyft Driver After Leaving Bar in Garden Grove

 It’s not the first time a Lyft driver has been violently carjacked in the Southland.
 Also in March, three men used the ride-hailing app to summon a driver and were inside the man’s car for an hour before stealing the vehicle at gunpoint in South Pasadena, the Los Angeles Times reported.

+Upon learning of the Garden Grove incident, Lyft immediately deactivated Zaragoza’s account, and the company has been in contact with the driver as well as law enforcement, Alexandra LaManna, a communications manager at Lyft, said in an email.

+LaManna did not respond to a question about how the company suggests drivers protect themselves against attacks, but she did say Lyft takes driver safety “incredibly seriously.”

-It’s unclear what led police to identify and arrest Zaragoza as a suspect in the Garden Grove case.
+It’s unclear what led police to identify and arrest Zaragoza as a suspect in the case.

 He now faces three felony counts: carjacking, first-degree robbery and assault.
 Prosecutors are also seeking a sentencing enhancement for causing great bodily injury.